mukaiizawa/Paren/glossary.md

 Glossary

-# bytes-like object
+# bytes-like
-A bytes-like object is the following type to which the function for bytes can be applied.
+A bytes-like object is the following type.

 - bytes
 - symbol